The “WHY” for “WHAT” Needs Done Safety Talk

 Defining the “WHY”

-The “WHY” of a work task or the process to complete it refers to the explanation of the reasoning of why something is done a certain way.
+The “WHY” of a work task or the process of completing it refers to the explanation of the reasoning behind why something is done a certain way.
 Telling someone WHAT to do is the most basic step in giving instructions.
-Going on to explain the WHY behind the WHAT gives the individual a learning experience that can be applied to not only that situation, but also to other situations later on in their career.
+Going on to explain the WHY behind the WHAT gives the individual a learning experience that can be applied to not only that situation but also to other situations later on in their career.

 Help Others Understand the “WHY”

 You do not have to be a supervisor to help explain work tasks to other employees if you understand a work process and have experience with it.
 Take time to mentor other coworkers when you have the opportunity to do so.
 There are many different situations that come up in a workplace each day that may require explaining the WHY to a coworker.